 As a result of an effective digital transformation strategy, HCOs can experience:

-- An increase in overall patient and customer satisfaction, which builds loyalty
+- An increase in overall patient and customer satisfaction3, which builds loyalty

 - The formation of a foundation for continuous technical innovation and faster adoption of new patient services and business models

-- Increased ability to streamline operational costs by enabling data-driven decisions around staffing, patient care, scheduling, inventory management, and more
+- Increased ability to streamline operational costs by enabling data-driven decisions5 around staffing, patient care, scheduling, inventory management, and more

 4 Opportunities for Leaders Driving Digital Transformation in Healthcare